Can Flipping Shein’s Algorithm Fix Fashion’s Problems?

 So let's talk levers:

-• - Enhance EPR: Any brand whose clothes are found in Ghana’s waste stream pays into a cleanup and recycling fund.
+• Enhanced EPR: Any brand whose clothes are found in Ghana's waste stream pays into a circular infrastructure fund.

-Drawing on Bjørn Lomborg’s cost-benefit approach—selecting the highest-value outcomes for each dollar spent—we should prioritise fabric recycling, repair apprenticeships, and local dye supply chains.
-While Lomborg has been criticised for underplaying environmental urgency, his core insight on maximising impact per dollar aligns perfectly with Ghana’s need to get outsized social and economic returns on limited resources.
+How do we prioritise?
+Here’s where we borrow Bjørn Lomborg’s cost-value lens.
+His core idea is that for every dollar spent, choose interventions with the highest long-term payoff.
+In Ghana’s case, we should prioritise fabric recycling, repair apprenticeships, and local dye supply chains.
+While Lomborg has been criticised for underplaying environmental urgency, his core insight on maximising impact per dollar aligns perfectly with Ghana's need to get outsized social and economic returns on limited resources.

 WHAT NEXT-GEN FASHION LOOKS LIKE